top of page

 What is Occupational Therapy?

 Occupational Therapy (OT) includes the evaluation and treatment of clients who have difficulties with handwriting, fine motor skills and sensory processing.
-OT also assess those difficulties related to injury rehabilitation and stroke.
-Our licensed and accredited therapists also provide support for adults experiencing any cognitive and/or physical changes that may come with age.
+Our licensed and accredited therapists provide support for children exhibiting difficulty in these areas.

 Handwriting